Summertime! Kids & Volunteers

 Read a book this summer...

 The Book Discussion Group meets on Tuesdays, 11:30 am to 12:30 pm, at St Andrew's (B).
-This summer, the book selection is Katherine Towler's The Penny Poet of Portsmouth (Counterpoint, 2016).
-Join us for a good read and good discussion, or read the book on your own and enjoy.
-Books ($16) are available from Rev. Ellen.
+Join us for a good read and good discussion, or read the selection on your own and enjoy.

-This Fall, we explore the theme of Living Generously: A call to abundant life, utilizing the materials from The Episcopal Network for Stewardship (TENS).
+This year, we explore the theme of Transforming Generosity, utilizing the materials from several sources including The Episcopal Network for Stewardship (TENS).
 “To live generously is to live a life, defined by grace, mercy, and justice.
 Honesty and generosity in our financial dealings, kindness with one another, and a continuous searching for the fullness of God’s call to each of us and to all of us as a gathered congregation.
 Our call invites us, first, to worship and glorify God who has created, restored, and sustains us in the image of God; we are invited to learn and teach one another as we understand the faith that has been transmitted to us; and we are called to make use of our resources in such a way that all are welcome and cared for in ways that are encouraging and hopeful.
 The abundance that God has given to the world, is the abundance that each of us enjoys and shares with others.
 Learning to live generously will transform our individual lives, our families and church community, and the wider community.”

 Join us as we dig deeper into the faith we treasure.